 It’s been a while since online scams were just Nigerian princes looking to give you their money.
 Scam messages are no longer riddled with spelling mistakes and bad grammar.
 These days scammers have learned to try and make their messages look as real as possible.
 There are two ways they do this: by copying real-life situations and by creating their own verification systems.

 - Scammers copy real-life situations

 Phishing emails are looking more and more like the real deal.
 It’s not just better visuals and grammar.
 The kind of messages scammers send has changed as well.
 The too-good to be true messages of the past no longer work.
 Now, scammers try to use situations that are possible in real life.
 Think paying for speeding tickets or paying to get your package through customs.
 A good thing to keep in mind is that the government and companies very rarely ask you to pay via email.
 If you are ever in doubt please contact the organisation or company themselves.

-Making it look real is one way to gain your trust.
+Making an online scam look real is one way to gain your trust.
 But it’s not the only way.
 Online scammers will be the most polite and patient people you’ve ever interacted with online.
 They know that the more you trust them, the more you’ll be willing to give away.
 And they are patient enough to slowly build up that trust.